 Can I attend meetings of the council?

 Yes, all meetings of the council and its committees must be open to the general public and the press, except in very exceptional circumstances.
-The time and place of meetings must be advertised beforehand - usually on the parish noticeboard.
+The time and place of meetings are advertised beforehand – on the parish noticeboard and town council website.
 The Clerk will be able to give you details of forthcoming meetings although in Droitwich Spa these usually are on Monday evenings and start at 6pm in the Council Chamber at St Richard’s House in Victoria Square.
+The Calendar of Meetings for the current year is available by clicking here.

 Can I speak at the meeting?